Generlate/Generlate/README.md

 <summary><h3>📃 My Story</h3></summary>
 <p>Twelve-year-old Austen had aspirations of producing music.
 I even made it on <a href="https://open.spotify.com/track/1Yuxi8K5PKHEMXpXih96ns?si=0570155ecaaa4e60">Spotify!</a> Yet, six years in, I decided that music was ultimately not for me.
 So, I looked for a new college major.</p>
 <p> I found architecture, which shared a lot of enjoyable traits with music.
 Architecure is creative, easier on the body and less competitive.
 So, I attended Florida International University for six years.
 That time was filled with design projects and rendering.
 In my final year, I embarked on a semester of research.
 Having a growing interest in design automation, I studied tech.
 That research changed my perspective.
 Rather than becoming a traditional arhitect, I then aimed to revolutionize the field by designing it's tools. </p>
-<p> Some people are lost after school, but I knew exactly where I was going.
-I planned a startup, launched a Youtube channel and immersed myself in computer science.
-Eventually, I took a year off to study computer science and engineering through MIT, equipping myself with the skills needed for design automation and software development.</p>
-<p></p>
+<p> So, I laid the foundation for a startup.
+Needing to know software development, I started with C++.
+I found coding to be similar to the visual scripting I used to do in game engines.
+So, I picked up the basics quickly.
+Because I wanted to build quicker, my second language became Python.
+I had to learn more than that.
+I also learned about IDE's, Bash, I built pcs and even attended conferences.</p>
+<p>Eventually, I took a year off to study computer science and engineering through MIT.
+This is where I learned about different types of memory, compilers, performance, algorithms, data structures, object oriented programming, git, github, SQL, Azure, html and css. </p>
+<p>Post MIT, I was a changed man.
+I was like a padawan, wielding the force.
+Like a padawan, I wasn't a jedi.
+I still had training to do.
+The rest of my training involved more web dev and machine learning.
+So, I built a few websites and some python projects.</p>
+<p>While I'm currently confident, I know I'll need to be a lifelong learner.
+The world is changing quickly and I can't wait to see what's invented!</p>
 </details>

 ---